Travel.State.Gov > International Travel > Learn About Your Destination > Lithuania International Travel Information

 For more specific information about arrest procedures in Lithuania, visit the Embassy’s website.

-LGBTI Travelers: The LGBTI community is protected by anti-discrimination laws.
-However, members of the LGBTI community have experienced verbal and sometimes physical harassment.
+LGBTI Travelers: There are no legal restrictions on same-sex sexual relations or the organization of LGBTI events in Lithuania.
+However, members of the LGBTI community have experienced verbal harassment and physical assaults.

 Women Travelers: See our travel tips for Women Travelers.